Wang Yi: Minister of Foreign Affairs

-China's foreign policy under Xi Jinping's has been described as increasingly assertive, even to the point of being dubbed Wolf warrior diplomacy.
+China's foreign policy under Xi Jinping has been described as increasingly assertive, even to the point of being dubbed Wolf warrior diplomacy.
 In his inaugural press conference as Foreign Affairs Minister in March 2014, Wang characterized this new direction as "proactively striving for achievements to let the world hear of the Chinese solutions and Chinese voices."
 In 2017, Wang's leader described the "Two Guidances", the principles that: (1) China should guide the global community in building a more just and reasonable world order, and (2) that China should guide the global community in safeguarding international security.
 Following the "Two Guidances", Wang compared China as the "leading goat" in "guiding the reform of global governance."
+Academics have characterized Wang's tenure as leading a shift away from the former policy of hide your strength, bide your time to a more active role in foreign relations.
+The One Belt One Road initiative has played a central role in China's foreign policy during this shift.